Ruth-Mwangi/Check-Me-Out/README.md

 # CheckMeOut

 CheckMeOut is a a supermarket self checkout app that also doubles as a financial tracker.
+It allows one to scan goods add them to a cart and Checkout.

 ## Author
 - [Ruth Mwangi](https://github.com/Ruth-Mwangi)

+## Features
+* Scanning of items
+* Adding items to cart

+## Upcoming Features
+* Calculating total of Items
+* Checkout
+* Adding Checkout data to the Expense feature
+* Fix issue of scanning same item multiple times

 ## Getting Started